awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

       -  ``train``: The percentage of the data with available labels to assign to the train set (0.0, 1.0].
-      -  ``val``: The percentage of the data with available labels to assign to the train set [0.0, 1.0).
+      -  ``val``: The percentage of the data with available labels to assign to the validation set [0.0, 1.0).
-      -  ``test``: The percentage of the data with available labels to assign to the train set [0.0, 1.0).
+      -  ``test``: The percentage of the data with available labels to assign to the test set [0.0, 1.0).

--  ``features`` (List of JSON objects, optional): Describes the set of features for the current edge type.
+-  ``features`` (List of JSON objects, optional): Describes the set of features for the current node type.
 See the next section, :ref:`features-object` for details.

 --------------